JayJamieson/yafaas/README.md

 The purpose of the yafaas is to show how a function as a service could be implemented using docker containers as the underlying sandbox environment and runtime.

-This project is not intented to be used as an actual service in production, but I'm not stopping you if you do.
+This project is not intented to be used as an actual service in production, but I'm not stopping you if you do (not my problem if things don't break!).

 ## Build